 However, if you would prefer not to freeze them, cranberries can be preserved in a variety of ways, keeping them good for longer.
 Even if the cranberries are a little overripe, you can make some cranberry sauce out of them.
 You can also dehydrate or bake them to create dried cranberries.

 Have These Cranberries Gone Bad?

 Cranberries will become rotten, like other fresh fruits.
-But, how can you tell if they are just a little overripe, or if they may have gone bad?
+But how can you tell if they are just a little overripe or if they may have gone bad?

-First, you will want to ensure there are no black spots or development of mold.
+First, you will want to ensure there are no black spots or any development of mold.
 If you see either of these signs of rotting, they should be thrown out.

-If the cranberries have become overly mushy, or in contrast, have dried out, they are probably not good to use anymore.
+If the cranberries have become overly mushy or, in contrast, have dried out, they are probably not good to use anymore.

 Trust your gut.
 If anything looks or smells off, you will want to throw them out.